Satidham Temple in Amravati

-Satidham Temple is one of the divine temples of the district.
+Satidham Temple is one of the divine temples of Maharashtra.
 Built on 10th July 1975 the temple complex is located at Rallies Plot, which is almost at the heart of Amravati central town.
 This beautiful temple was founded by Madhusudan Shivchandrai Jhunjhunwala and is a work of art.
 The walls are decorated with colourful paintings which depict the stories from Puranas, Ramayana and Mahabharata.
 The temple complex consists of three separate temple domes and resembles like the Raths of Jagannath Mandir.

 The presiding deity of this temple is Rani Sati Dadiji, whose idol is made up of various precious metals with two big gleaming eyes.
 All the figurines of Gods and Goddesses are richly decorated with silk dresses and ornaments.